mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "You never run out of strange ideas, do you?" she asked in an antagonizing tone.

   Mel let out an exasperated sigh.
-"I know this all sounds crazy.
-But... the end of everything is knocking on our door.
-I'm doing this for the assurance that we tried everything we could."
+"My ways may seem strange to you, Pomri, but I am desparate for answers.
+I'm doing this for the assurance that we tried everything that we could."

+  "I only hope that we don't run out of time on silly ideas."

   <!-- Pomri foreshadows her loyalty? -->